GenaGrig/eCommerce-pp5/README.md

 * Logo, clickable, that returns customer to main page
 * Search bar, where customer can search products or categories
 * Three icons/buttons:
     - My Account with dropdown, where if user is administrator, store owner or staff member there is a Product Management button, for adding, editing or deleting product.
-Otherwise there is just a My Profile and Logout buttons.
+Otherwise, there is just a My Profile and Logout buttons.
     - Wishlist button that leads customer to its wishlist.
     - Cart button which show sum of products already in cart, quantity of products in cart and if clicked move customer to current cart.